andriykuba/play-handlebars/README.md

 ```scala
 Redirect(controllers.routes.HomeController.myForm()).flashing("success" -> "The document has been created")
 ```
-Previous flash variables could extracted in a template as
+Previous flash variable could be extracted in a template as

 ```html
 <div>{{flash.success}}</div>